I've Always Wanted To Be The Kind Of Woman Who Wore Hoops

 "I think that our closeness is tangible in the portraits that I take of her," says Cassidy.
 "Also, she has an amazing sense of style."

-The O-rings on these trousers are handy for clipping on key fobs, wallet chains, and looping your thumbs on.
+The O-rings on these pants are handy for clipping on key fobs, wallet chains, and looping your thumbs on.

-Hoop zip pulls and tabs adorn all types of '60s-style ankle boots this season.
+Hoop zipper pulls and tabs adorn all types of '60s-style ankle boots this season.
 We love how modern they feel in a white Chelsea boot.

 Third hoop's the charm.